rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 On Users
 --------
 It would be hard to overstate the degree to which the existing **gender** variable is used.
-There are probably far more applications that access **gender** than those that do not, and so we don't take redefining it lightly.
+There are probably far more applications that access **gender** than those that do not, and so we don't take removing it lightly.
 That said, we consider the proposal a distinct improvement in that under the current spec, users don't actually know whether they are getting the preferred concept gender, or rather biological sex.
+If the change is approved, users will have much more control over their applications.

-We expect that the changes as proposed will result in a higher number of people with 'Unknown' gender, as implementers move sex information to the new natal_sex field.
-Thus, there will be significant amounts of older code that will need to be revised (including 4 standard macros) for cases where either sex is really what was desired, or where the existing combination-concept scheme is preferable to a pure gender field.
+We expect that there will be significant amounts of older code that will need to be revised (including 4 standard macros) for cases where either sex is really what was desired, or where the existing combination-concept scheme is preferable to a pure gender_identity field.
 But the revisions will by and large be easy to make, and we judge that the short-term pain is worth the longer-term gain of conceptual clarity and additional information.
+One advantage to removing the old **gender** field is that old code that is not rewritten will cause errors, which will call attention to the issue.

 On Implementers
 ---------------